Alienation and Reconciliation

 for all remission of sin has a singular ground, and that is the shed blood

-Christ did not stop at Calvary with the redemption of God’s elect, but perpetually
+of Christ did not stop at Calvary with the redemption of God’s elect, but

-and effectually runs in it cleansing stream to the heart of every penitent
+perpetually and effectually runs in it cleansing stream to the heart of

-saint (IJohn 1:7), and causes him to more perfectly manifest
+every penitent saint (IJohn 1:7), and causes him to more

 to learn very early in their sainthood is that God is no less angry with

-would be foolhardy, and unworthy of His character.
+God would be foolhardy, and unworthy of His character.
+God’s chastisement

+of His children is not the evidence of decreased love, but of a love that

+is perfectly holy and angry with sin.
+God’s displeasure with sin is sovereign

+and steadfast, and is often manifested in anger against His rebellious children,

+for His wrath is settled upon their old nature, holding it in check, so as

+His reconciling grace may have its perfect work.
 God’s chastisement of His

-children is not the evidence of decreased love, but of a love that is perfectly

-holy and angry with sin.
-God’s displeasure with sin is sovereign and steadfast,

-and is often manifested in anger against His rebellious children, for His

-wrath is settled upon their old nature, holding it in check, so as His reconciling

-grace may have its perfect work.
-God’s chastisement of His people is not

 (Baptist Herald - March, 1992) |